In this new review we’ll show you:

 You can usually switch regulation on signup [depending on your country of origin] which can be a good idea if you want to ensure that you get the best regulator that offers the most consumer protection and funds safety.

-If you are regulated in Belarus by The National Bank of the Republic of Belarus there is no there is no funds compensation scheme available.
+If you are regulated in Australia by the Australian Securities and Investments Commission (ASIC) there is no funds compensation scheme available.

 With regards to spread fees, this will depend on a variety of factors.
 This will include your account type, the asset that is being traded as well as the times that they are traded as they fluctuate depending on if trading is taking place within or outside standard trading hours.
 Once again, these trading hours will depend on the asset being traded.

 Professional clients are afforded lower spreads than retail clients.
 But few clients will have the requisite deposit to meet that designation.
 Also, professional clients will waive their right to any funds protection that will be given to retail clients [regulation dependant].

 There is a page with all the spreads of all the tradable instruments and they also have the overnight calculations, inactivity fees and maturity rollover fees.